Published at: 2025-10-30

 |---|---|

 | Source Object/Target Object | 1.
-Conversion rules cannot be configured without an association.
+Conversion rules cannot be configured without a lookup relationship.
 2. If both objects have Sub-objects, Sub-object mapping is available.
-Sub-objects must be associated for tracking/write-back. |
+To enable tracking/write-back for Sub-objects, establish a lookup relationship between them.
+Otherwise, conversion is not allowed. |

 | Record Type Configuration | Map different record types to corresponding target objects. |

-| Data Scope Configuration | Define the rule’s effective data scope. |
+| Data Scope Configuration | Define the data scope for rule execution. |

 Configure field mappings between Primary Objects and Sub-objects.
 At least one mapping is required.